 Jim (JV) Waddell's official World War I record was one of many that were lost in a fire caused by bombing in World War II.
 What we know is put together from his stories and memorabilia and the official World War I medal card and medal roll from the National Archives UK.

 There are many questions which I would like to have the answers to, but lacking official documentation may never be answered.
-For example:

 Where did he enlist in World War I?

 Where and when was he injured?

 Why do we have photos of him in uniform, 1915, 1916 if his Medal Roll entry shows his service from March 3, 1917?
 Were the photos taken on his first enlistment?
 Does the medal card only show his service once he got to a theatre of war?

 The parts of the story told below in italics were written by his younger son in 1991.

 "At 15 Jim joined up.
 An uncle learned of it, told his father and Jim was released, but within a year he tried again.
 Men were needed but boys would do – and he stayed in the army."